 Talent Trust Scholarship and Award Recipients

 Many Talent Trust scholarship and award recipients have gone on to successful careers in the arts at home and abroad.
 From the Nova Scotia Talent Trust's first 40 years come names like harpsichordist Gordon Murray, organist John Grew, actor Don Allison, singer/actress Peggy Mahon, painter Jean Edmonds Hancock, photographer Sherman Hines, classical guitarist Dale Kavanagh, French horn player David Parker, soprano Sue Doran, and actress Sarah Orenstein.
 More recently, artists have included dancer Ruth Ellen Kroll Jackson, soprano Jane Archibald, actor Anne Marie Woods, poet Maureen Hull, cellist Denise Djokic, and visual artist Colleen Wolstenholme.

-More event images can be found at: Special Awards Ceremony photos here.
+More event images from the past can be found at: Special Awards Ceremony photos here.